Serv08/jektemp/_posts/2020-02-27-flesh-without-blood.md

 ***I wondered about her, and the older woman from earlier, and what the stories about their scars could have been.***

-Read the full story on <a href="https://medium.com/the-creative-cafe/flesh-without-blood-35553b6b0668">Medium</a>
+Read the full story on [Medium](https://medium.com/the-creative-cafe/flesh-without-blood-35553b6b0668)